 You know, music that combines the power of basic rock and roll with pop smarts in the form of catchy hooks, clever lyrics, and vocal harmonies.
 Music that makes you want to sing along, drive a little faster, and play that song again but a little louder.

-BPK's tunes have gotten the attention of those who follow the genre and his two recent albums — Poptimized and Ice Cold Pop — were ranked among the year's best powerpop releases by a number of critics.
+BPK's tunes have gotten the attention of those who follow the genre, and several of his albums were ranked among the best powerpop releases of the year by a number of critics.

-BPK's tunes have been praised for their combination of lyrical humor, enthusiastic delivery, and clear love of powerpop.
-Mixing influences from the 60s British Invasion (the Beatles, the Who, and the Kinks) and the 80s Southern Janglepop era (REM, Let's Active, and the dB's), BPK delivers something that's both new and familiar.
+Thanks to a combination of lyrical humor, enthusiastic delivery, and clear love of powerpop, BPK delivers something that's both new and familiar.
+He mixes influences from the 60s British Invasion (the Beatles, the Who, and the Kinks) and the 80s Southern Janglepop era (REM, Let's Active, and the dB's) and hey maybe even a little of 2020's sounds to create some new toe-tappers.

 If you want a old-fashioned, hard-copy CD, you can pick them up from Ray at Kool Kat Musik, the best online source of powerpop and alt-country around.